 What Matters Most: Your Skills & Experience Sections

-You know all about how important your skills are for recruiters–you’ve seen it!
-Your skills section is there on your resume to show recruiters what you can do, and how your abilities set you apart from other candidates.
+You know all about how important your skills are for recruiters—you’ve seen it!
+Your skills section is there to show recruiters how you can assist with interviews and streamline hiring processes—alongside how your abilities set you apart from other candidates.

-And, as you’ve seen, keeping your skills profession-oriented makes all the difference!
-Make sure each ability you list relates directly to the key tools you have at your disposal as an excellent entry level recruiter.
+As you’ve witnessed, keeping your skills profession-oriented makes all the difference!
+Make sure each ability you list, like Lever ATS and MS Word, relates directly to the key tools that you have at your disposal as an excellent entry-level recruiter.

 You also want to highlight your effectiveness and depth of knowledge in what you do by getting highly specific with your skills.
 Shun vague terms like “communication” or “documentation” in favor of specifics like these:

 - MS Teams